 Step 5.
 Obtain your EIN.
 This is always a requirement, particularly for tax purposes.
 You’ll need this to conduct business, open a business bank account, business credit cards, and the like.
 Additionally, if you want to hire employees to work for your LLC, you will need this EIN number.
 It is a very simple process to obtain, as you can simply visit the IRS website to obtain.

 If you need help forming your LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.